adrelanos/aeternity-wiki/Humanistic-Use-Cases.md

 ## Crowdfunding 2.æ
 #### Potential partner: Alice.si
-* ethereum based solutions for charitable projects
+* Ethereum based crowdfunding solutions for charitable projects

     Decentralized oracles / prediction markets could help decide where funds are best applied for the greater good and have the most powerful tool for making welfare recirculate and shape a better world, in which every trade there is an slice for that global greater good fund, acting as a society balancing tool...